ja-green/svc/README.md

 ```
 -h, --help        display help screen for program / specific subcommand
 -p, --port        specify a port to run a microservice on
--t, --test-only   start a service with test only routes enabled
--a, --all         apply command to all available microservices
--b. --branch      specify a git branch
 -v, --version     show version information
 ```

 ### Examples

-Run `vat-summary-frontend` on it's default port:
+Run `vat-summary-frontend` on its default port:
 ```
 $ svc start vat-summary-frontend
 ```